tyreepearson/field-workshops-terraform/docs/index.md

 **# List of allowed resources** <br>
 **allowed_list = ["aws_instance", "azurerm_virtualmachine", "google_compute_instance"]**

+???
+Another great example, is customers using sentinel to avoid excessive costs.
+Enforce standards on image size, vm size, make sure all the required components are where we expect them in that infrastucture.
+If we are in a highly regulated industry. we can use sentinel to make sure only signed modules are coming from the private module registry.
+The exanple here at the bottom, we specify virtual machines for each cloud cause we dont want the user to touch networking, storage, or other resources that are already in place.
 ---
 name: what-does-sentinel-not-do
 # What Sentinel Does Not Do in Terraform